lerna/lerna/libs/commands/version/README.md

 When run with this flag, `lerna version` will increment `premajor`, `preminor`, `prepatch`, or `prerelease` semver bumps using the specified [prerelease identifier](http://semver.org/#spec-item-9).

+### `--run-scripts-on-lockfile-update`

+By default, `lerna version` skips any lifecycle script when syncing the package-lock file after the version bump.
+With this option it will run `prepare`, `postinstall`, etc.

 ### `--signoff-git-commit`